gastonlucca/Gaston-Portfolio/README.md

 PLATFORMING​:
-View total accounts for my team/country in the 9-box view​ Customize the data view based on the info YOU wish to know.​ View performance by bFO Sales, Net orders, Digital Engagement etc…
+View total accounts for my team/country in the 9-box view​ Customize the data view based on the info YOU wish to know.​ View performance by bFO Sales, Net orders, Digital Engagement, etc…

 COVERAGE​:
 Am I covering my accounts as per their attractiveness​